 How Fitbit Calculates Calories Burned?

-The brand simply uses an accelerometer to calculate the steps, exercises, jumps, and other movements you make throughout the day.
+The brand uses an accelerometer to calculate the steps, exercises, jumps, and other movements you make throughout the day.
 The movements are translated into a digital estimation after the device configures an algorithm to search for any sign of motion.

 Which Fitbit Model is Better?